pescap/ScattPINNs/docs/source/forward/helmholtz.2d.sound.hard.pml.rst

-Helmholtz sound-hard scattering problem with absorbing boundary conditions
+Helmholtz sound-hard scattering problem with perfectly matched layers technique
 =====================================================================================

 This example allows to solve the 2d Helmholtz sound-hard (scattering) problem by a R-radius circle.
 It is useful to understand how to:

 * Solve PDEs with complex values, i.e. with :math:`u = u_0 + \imath u_1`
 * Handle Robin boundary conditions for PDEs with complex values
-* Truncate unbounded domains via absorbing boundary conditions
+* Truncate unbounded domains via perfectly matched layers technique

 Problem setup
 --------------